MicrosoftDocs/visualstudio-docs/mac/integrated-terminal.md

 ms.assetid: EFD53CE9-8174-4FE4-8863-2984D22FD921
 ---
 # Integrated Terminal
 In Visual Studio for Mac you can open an integrated terminal window, initially starting at the root of your solution.
-This can be useful for a variety of situations – running front-end tasks (e.g. npm, ng, or vue), managing containers, running advanced git commands, scaffolding, automating builds, executing Entity Framework commands, viewing dotnet CLI output, adding NuGet packages, and more.
+The terminal can be useful for different kinds of situations – running front-end tasks (for example: npm, ng, or vue), managing containers, running advanced git commands, executing Entity Framework commands, viewing dotnet CLI output, adding NuGet packages, and more.

 To open the terminal:
 - Use the **Ctrl + `** keyboard shortcut to show or hide the terminal window.